Ransomware attacks on hospitals in Alabama forced a healthcare system to turn patients away last week.

 The data and systems at three hospitals were held hostage until an undisclosed amount of ransom was paid, according to a press release.
 The hospitals gave into the demands despite another possible solution: reverting to a complete back-up of their data and systems.

 In a press release, the health system said it was using backup files to rebuild certain system components, but received a key from the attacker to unlock the rest of its data.
-The lack of a complete backup, or the lack of a good data recovery plan for timely system restoration, is a common occurrence for healthcare organizations, often forcing them to pay the ransom, according to Clyde Hewitt, executive advisor for healthcare cybersecurity firm CynergisTek.
+The lack of a complete backup, or the lack of a good data recovery for timely system restoration, is a common occurrence for healthcare organizations, often forcing them to pay the ransom, according to Clyde Hewitt, executive advisor for healthcare cybersecurity firm CynergisTek.

 Hewitt said the culprits to an incomplete data backup are cost and time.